dmnks/rpm/tests/README.md

 > [!IMPORTANT]
 > Currently, the OCI backend only supports local build integration (*native*
 > mode) on **Fedora Linux** hosts, on other hosts a fresh build of RPM will be
-> done from the local sources as part of a Fedora based image (*standalone*
+> done from the local sources as part of a Fedora based image (*non-native*
 > mode).

 > [!NOTE]
-> When the OCI backend operates in standalone mode, Docker is also supported
+> When the OCI backend operates in non-native mode, Docker is also supported
 > and will be used if Podman isn't available.

 The backend in use is reported during CMake configuration in the following